AndreVepreve/samples/05_core_model_zoo_handout.md

 ---

 ## Gradient Boosting (Histogram‑based GBDT)

+**Definition.** Gradient‑boosted decision trees fitted stage‑wise to the negative gradient of a chosen loss; the histogram‑based variant bins features to speed up training on large datasets.

+**Purpose.** High‑accuracy choice for many structured/tabular tasks with strong non‑linearities; supports early stopping and regularization for precise control.

 **When**: best‑in‑class for many structured/tabular problems; supports monotonic constraints in recent versions.
 **Scale**: not required; handles missing values internally (HistGB).